Respiratory Care for Burn Patients

 If you have suffered burns in a car accident or any other type of incident caused by the negligence of another party, please do not wait - call us to consult with one of our compassionate injury attorneys at (916) 921-6400 or (800) 404-5400.
 Knowledge about burn injuries and the long-lasting damage that they cause is an important criterion when choosing an attorney.
 Because of the uniqueness of burn injuries, only a lawyer with burn case experience can ensure that you are fully and fairly compensated for your damages.Respiratory Damage in Burn Patients

-Burn patients with second-degree burns or third-degree burns usually have challenges beyond just the wounds to their skin.
+Burn patients with second or third-degree burns usually have challenges beyond just the wounds to their skin.
 They often require respiratory therapy due to lung damage caused by smoke or steam inhalation.
 Failing to tackle lung or airway problems can lead to life-threatening and/or permanent complications.
 This can be true even if the burns to the skin are not extensive.

-As part of the healing process, the respiratory therapist will be engaged in helping the burn patient perform “therapeutic coughing.”
-This is an important exercise in clearing the airway of mucus and debris.
+As part of the healing process, the respiratory therapist will be engaged in helping the burn patient perform "therapeutic coughing."
+This is an essential exercise in clearing the airway of mucus and debris.
 If the patient cannot cough well, the tiny alveoli that help exchange oxygen and carbon dioxide may collapse, which could cause pneumonia.

 The respiratory therapist will likely ask the patient to take successively stronger coughs to build up the cough reflex.
-The therapist may place their index and middle fingers directly in the sternal notch below the patient’s neck.
-Massaging this area will help trigger a cough when the patient is coming out of a coma or anesthesia.
+The therapist may place their index and middle fingers directly in the sternal notch below the patient's neck.
+Massaging this area will help trigger a cough when the patient comes out of a coma or anesthesia.

 The respiratory therapist can also stimulate a cough in a patient who has a ventilation tube by pumping up the cuff around the tube, squeezing a quick breath into the lungs with an Ambu bag, holding the breath in for a few seconds, and allowing for a slow exhale that can clear the lungs and airway of phlegm.
 The patient can be positioned in several ways to let gravity and percussion on the chest wall bring up mucus and debris from the lungs.
 Vibrating the chest while the patient is exhaling can loosen secretions as well.